na-na-hi/renget/archive/tmd2many_rules.md

  - When a Consumable Item such as a Fire Gem is held in a Pokémon's hand as an Equipped Item, it will be used immediately when they use a Fire-Type Move.
  - If the Consumable Item is instead a Pecha Berry, it will be eaten the moment the User is afflicted with *Poison.*
    - Consumable Items held in a Pokémon's hand are **unable to be manually-used,** and are solely and automatically activated upon their respective usage prompt, I.E. Move usage, Status Conditions, damage taken.
+   - Berries which heal are used immediately upon reaching ⅓ HP.

 Only **one** Item can be held in one's hand, even if the Item can be grouped, like Berry Leaves.